Term Life Insurance FAQs

 If you pass away during the specified term of the policy, your designated beneficiary will receive the death benefits from your policy.
 The beneficiary will choose how to receive these benefits.
 One option is a lump sum payment, but there are also annuity options, which provide a yearly payout.

 For example, let’s say your surviving spouse wants a guaranteed income for the rest of her life.
-In this case, the life insurance company would choose the annual benefit amount, based on the size of the policy and her age.
+In this case, the life insurance company would choose the annual benefit amount based on the size of the policy and her age.
 If she should pass away, the life insurance company would retain the remaining balance.

-If the beneficiary is a minor, another option is an “interest income” payout, which makes guaranteed payments toward the interest on the death benefit for a specified time – for example, until the minor comes of age – at which point the benefit amount becomes available to that beneficiary.
+If there are multiple beneficiaries, they could choose a “last survivor income” annuity benefit, which would pay life payments until the last beneficiary dies.
+If the beneficiary is a minor, another option is an “interest income” payout, which makes guaranteed payments toward the interest on the death benefit for a specified time, such as until the minor comes of age, at which point the benefit amount becomes available to that beneficiary.

 How Much Is Term Life Insurance?

+The average cost of 20-year term life insurance with $500,000 in coverage is $23 per month for women and $28 per month for men.
+Your term life insurance cost can depend on a number of factors, including the underwriting requirements of the insurance company you choose.
 Your life insurance company will assess your health profile and assign you a rating, such as “Standard” or “Preferred.”
-Some of the factors that affect your rating and your premium include:
+Some of the factors that affect your rating and your term life insurance premium include:

 - Your age and gender